scholarslab/scholarslab.github.io/_posts/2014-09-08-realignment.md

-  * We clearly delineate the SLab's areas of focus—Project Incubation, Graduate Training, Experimental Humanities, and Geospatial Scholarship—on the home page.
+  * We clearly delineate the SLab's areas of focus&mdash;Project Incubation, Graduate Training, Experimental Humanities, and Geospatial Scholarship&mdash;on the home page.

   * We have new section of the site for our [Makerspace](http://scholarslab.org/makerspace/)!